-- (2) The Planning Board shall have full power and authority to approve, conditionally approve or disapprove: - (a) Site plan applications, as defined herein. - (b) Special use permit applications, as defined herein. - (c) Subdivision plats in accordance with the Chapter 131, Subdivision of Land, of the Code of the Town of Carmel. - (d) Lot line changes and/or lot line adjustments in accordance with the provisions § 156-86 herein. - (e) Architectural review, as regulated herein. - (f) The Planning Board may review any matter or class of matters referred to it by other boards and commissions of the Town of Carmel, as provided by Town law.
+- (2) The Planning Board shall have full power and authority to approve, conditionally approve or disapprove: - (a) Site plan applications, as defined herein.

+(b) Special use permit applications, as defined herein.

+- (c) Subdivision plats in accordance with the Chapter 131, Subdivision Ordinance of Land, of the Code of the Town of Carmel. - (ed) Lot line changes and/or lot line adjustments in accordance with the provisions § 156-61M86 herein. - (3) The Planning Board may prepare and change a Comprehensive Master Plan for the developmentof the entire area of the Town, in accordance with § 272 a of the Town Law of the State of New-York.